Evillast/Data_Science_Projects_YP/08_Boreholes_revenue_ml/README.md

-# Model for selecting a region for oil drilling
+# Model for selecting a region for oil wells drilling
 ​
 #### Introduction

-The production company “GlavRosGosNeft” needs to decide where to drill new wells.
+The production company “GlavRosGosNeft” needs to decide where to drill new oil wells.

 We were provided with oil samples in three regions: in each 100.000 wells, where the quality of oil and the volume of its reserves were measured.